 Why you’ll love it

-A soft “egg” on top of slightly sweet ketchup rice, is such a delicious combo!
+A soft ‘egg’ topping over slightly sweet ketchup rice–it’s such a delicious combo!
 I used to LOVE omurice.
-It was one of my childhood favourites and something I would always order if the restaurants had it on the menu – so I’m very pleased there is now a vegan version!
+It was one of my childhood favourites, and I would always order it whenever it was on the menu.
+So I’m thrilled that a vegan version now exists!

 Vegan Option: